-But the truth is eating healthy doesn’t need to be expensive.
-And it doesn’t have to take up hours of your day.
-It can be done quickly, without fuss, and on any budget.
+But the truth is that eating healthily doesn’t need to cost a lot.
+And, even better, it doesn’t have to take up hours of your day with grocery shopping and meal prepping.

-In this guide, I’ll share 80 tips for eating healthy and saving money.
+In this guide, I’ll share 80 tips for eating healthy and saving money at the same time.

-You’ll learn how to make the most of the resources you already have to live a healthier, more fulfilling life - without overspending or sacrificing the things you enjoy.
+You’ll learn how to make the most of the resources you already have to live a healthier, more fulfilling life – without worrying about blowing your weekly grocery budget.

-Bookmark the page so you can come back any time for new advice.
+Bookmark this page so you can come back anytime for new tips.
+There’s a lot of info to work through.

 Print the visual guides and keep them in your kitchen.
-You’ll always have the tips and recommendations right at your fingertips.
+Or if you’re more of a digital person, download them to your phone and create a healthy eating images folder.
+That way, you’ll always have these tips and recommendations right at your fingertips.

-By creating routines and developing healthy new habits (and replacing bad ones), you’ll quickly start seeing significant improvements in your health, how you cook, and how you shop.
+By creating solid routines and picking up healthy new habits (and ditching the bad ones), you'll soon start seeing improvements in your health, cooking skills, and how you shop.

-How you plan and prep your meals impacts every other step in this guide, from your weekly grocery budget to healthy snacking, to how often you eat out.
-It also saves a huge amount of time, freeing up your week for other enjoyable (and healthy) activities.
+The way you plan and prep your meals is the foundation of every other step covered in this guide, from your weekly grocery budget to how often you indulge in dining out.
+Plus, it's a massive time-saver, giving you more freedom to enjoy other (healthy) activities throughout the week.

 Practical Steps